 If you’re anything like me, you’re obsessed with credit card rewards.
-By credit card rewards, I mean those points or cash back you earn every time you make a purchase with your card.
+By credit card rewards, I mean those points or cashback you earn every time you make a purchase with your card.
 If you’re not obsessed, or worse yet, you’re not even collecting, you should be.
 Why?
 Because if used effectively, credit card rewards = free money/travel.
 And who wouldn’t want that?

 How Do Credit Card Rewards Work?